Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 The porous volcanic soil on the Big Island prevents standing water (which mosquitoes need to breed).
 This helps keep mosquito populations down.

-How did mosquitoes get in Hawaii?
+How did mosquitoes get to Hawaii?

 Hawaii, with its relative isolation from the rest of the world, was one of the few places without mosquitoes.